We are here to help

 Where do I make my application?

-For a detailed guide for the application of the legal documents kindly refer to the information provided by the Family Justice Court here.
+For a detailed guide for the application of the legal documents you may refer to the information provided by the Family Justice Court here or to engage a lawyer to assist you.

 I don’t know the value of my loved one’s estate at DBS.
 What should I do?